sWMAveholz/KP-Haskell/README.md

 #### Lazy

 Lazy evaluation describes a method to evaluate a Haskell program.
 The evaluation of expression take place when their results are needed by other computations.
-This mean the evaluation is deferred and the expressions are not evaluated when they are bound to variables.
+This means the evaluation is deferred and the expressions are not evaluated when they are bound to variables.
 Arguments are evaluated when their values are actually used and the functions itself do not evaluate their arguments.
 You can use this feature of Haskell by defining a control structur.

 ```Haskell
 when p m = if p then m else return ()